Skip to main content

 • Is it effective for treating fibromyalgia?

-• What are the key symptoms that it treats?
+• What are the key symptoms it relieves?

 • What are the odds that CES will help fibromyalgia patients?
 Is it one out of ten or one out of three?

-Woodbury’s research on CES is laying the groundwork for answering these questions.
-In the meantime, keep in mind that the FDA approval of CES means it is safe; it doesn’t guarantee it will work for you.
+Woodbury’s research on CES lays the groundwork for answering these questions.
+In the meantime, keep in mind that the FDA approval of CES means it is safe; it just doesn’t guarantee it will work for you.

 Attention Active Military Members and Veterans: Roughly 50 percent of VA and DOD facilities cover the Alpha-Stim CES device.
 Contact the Government Services department (option 2) at Alpha-Stim for guidance.
 The number is (800) 367-7246.